darkrelics/eidolon-engine/documentation/incremental-story.md

 #### Mechanical Segments

-- Contain skill challenges and/or combat
+- Contain exactly **one** mechanical challenge: either a single non-combat challenge OR a combat challenge
+- **IMPORTANT**: Do not combine multiple challenges in one segment (no combat + skill check, no multiple skill checks)
 - Queued IMMEDIATELY at creation to SEGMENT_QUEUE_URL
 - Processed by ops-segment-process via SQS
 - XP and wounds applied during processing